indunet/fastproto/README.md

 ## *Welcome*

-FastProto has obtained the support of JetBrain Open Source Project, which can provide free license of all product pack for all core contributors.
+FastProto has obtained the support of [JetBrain Open Source Program][jetbrain], which can provide free license of all product pack for all core contributors.
 If you are interested in this project and want to join and undertake part of the work (development/testing/documentation), please feel free to contact me via email <deng_ran@foxmail.com>.